 My face has changed, my skin is softer, my boobs are a pretty good size (I actually get a lot of compliments on them when people see them haha), and I just feel more comfortable within myself.

-Monika: Could you describe your childhood?
-When did you feel for the first time that you should not be a boy or man?
+Monika: Can you share a bit about your childhood?
+When did you first realize that you didn't identify as a boy or man?

 Jessica: I talk about my childhood in detail in my 27th vlog.
 I did not understand my trans feelings when I was a kid, I was confused.
 I had learned at a young age, like most people, that boys are supposed to be one way and girls were supposed to be another way.